lisongxu/CSCE156-Project-OOP/readme.md

 * (10 points) The *Post View Window* correctly shows all the posts in the descending order of their times.

-* (Bonus 20 points) Add the following features to the *Main Window*
+#### 4.1.2 Bonus features (Additional points)

-    * Successfully save all accounts (e.g., Alice and Bob) and all their posts to a text file (feel free to design your file format).
+* (Bonus 5 points) Please attend lab sessions for detailed grading criteria on comments and coding style.

-    * After quitting and restarting the application, a user can successfully load the accounts and their posts from a file.
+* (Bonus 20 points) There is a pre-registered Admin user.
+The Admin user can save all accounts (e.g., Alice and Bob) and all their posts to a text file (feel free to design your file format).
+After quitting and restarting the application, the Admin user can load the accounts and their posts from a file.

-* (Bonus 10 points) Delete Accounts: A user can delete the current account, which deletes the username, password, and all the user's posts.
+* (Bonus 10 points) A user can delete the current account, which deletes the username, password, and all the user's posts.

-* (Bonus 10 points) Sorting Posts: A user can choose how to sort the posts.
+* (Bonus 10 points) A user can choose how to sort the posts in the Post View Window.
 In addition to the default descending order of the time, a user can choose from the following additional orderings: ascending order of the time, ascending or descending order of usernames of the posts.

 ### 4.2 Submitting to Canvas